PasinduYeshan/wso2-scripts/deploy/identity_server/README.md

 - **Node.js** and npm: Essential for MSSQL database configuration, especially on ARM64 architectures.
 - A text editor (like Vim, Nano, or VS Code) for editing configuration files.

+## Supported Database Types
+The script supports the following database types:

+- MySQL: A popular open-source relational database.
+- PostgreSQL: An advanced open-source relational database.
+- MSSQL: Microsoft SQL Server, a relational database management system.
+- DB2: IBM's DB2 Database.
+Note: Support for DB2 is limited to the amd64 architecture only.

+Make sure to specify the correct database type in the config.ini file under the `[database]` section.

 ## Port Availability Check

-Before running the script, ensure the following ports are not being used by other services:
+Before running the script, ensure the required ports are not being used by other services:

 - **9443** - WSO2 IS
 - **3306** - MySQL